 Ross Building(now the America Building), 207 East Front St. Commercial vernacular.
 Five-story corner building four-by-six-bay.
 Round-arch corner entrances, string courses above first and fourth floors, cast-iron cornice with dentils, pilaster capitals composed of geometric Prairie style motifs .
 1907.

-I learned from the MDAH HRI Database that the Ross Building was designed by Hattiesburg’s first architect Robert E. Lee.
+I learned from the MDAH HRI Database that the Ross Building was designed by Hattiesburg’s first big time architect Robert E. Lee.
 The Carter Building is credited to our old friend R. H. Hunt and is also included in the Hub City National Register District Nomination.

 Carter Building, 501- 509 Main St .
 Commercial vernacular.
 Six-story brick building, seven-by-five-bay at focal corner in district .
 Cornice supported by pilasters at ground floor, upper bays contain paired double-hung windows and are framed by pilasters with Prairie School-style decoration at the capitals .
 Top story emphasized by wide string course and tall parapet.
 Ca .
 1910.